 - You must have good credit.

 - You must not be going through the process of bankruptcy.

 It’s worth pointing out that using a broker such as Credit World can vastly reduce the amount of effort required to apply for a personal loan.
 Why you go through a broker, they do the comparison for you, providing you with options you will be eligible for, to then deal with the intricacies of the application.
 To find out more, just give Credit World a shout.

 Q. Can you apply for a debt consolidation loan with bad credit?

 A. That depends.
-You may be able to get approved with a lender that specialises in bad credit loans.
+You may be able to get approved by a lender that specialises in bad credit loans.
 These tend to come at a higher cost.
 But, you can use the loan to improve your credit by always making your repayments on time.
 Another option may be to use a guarantor on your loan.
 This person basically guarantees the loan, committing to repay it if you don’t.

 Disclaimer: The information contained within this post is general in nature and does not take into account your personal situation.
 You should consider whether the information is appropriate to your needs, and where appropriate, seek professional advice from a financial adviser.

 Tip:You’ve been approved!
 Congratulations.
 Now it’s time to make that loan work for you.
 Here are some important points to keep in mind as you repay your loan.